 Licenses and Certifications

-Dr. Threadgill's additional training includes Level 3 Gottman Couples Counseling, Emotionally Focused Therapy, Level II EMDR, Level II TFT, Level II Emotional Freedom Technique, Heart-Centered Hypnotherapy, Community Crisis Response from NOVA, Masters & Johnson's Treatment of Sexual Trauma Disociative Disorders and Sexual Compulstivity, Training for Trainer by SC Governor's Office and Department of Corrections, and Level II The Soul Directed Approach: Enhancing the Power of your Intuitive Skills .
+Dr. Threadgill's additional training includes Level 3 Gottman Couples Therapy, Emotionally Focused Therapy, Level II EMDR, Level II TFT, Level II Emotional Freedom Technique, Heart-Centered Hypnotherapy, Community Crisis Response from NOVA, Masters & Johnson's Treatment of Sexual Trauma Dissociative Disorders and Sexual Compulsivity, Training for the Trainer by SC Governor's Office and Department of Corrections, and Level II The Soul Directed Approach: Enhancing the Power of Your Intuitive Skills .

 Professional Activities and Memberships

-Dr. Threadgill has worked as a consultant with ANMED Hospital’s Access Unit, i.e. Psychiatric Unit.
-As South Region Director for the American Mental Health Counselors Association (AMHCA) and past President for South Carolina Association of Licensed Professional Counselors (SCALPC), she encourages continued training and excellence for counselors.
+Dr. Threadgill has held professional positions: past South Region Director for the American Mental Health Counselors Association (AMHCA) and past President for South Carolina Association of Licensed Professional Counselors (SCALPC), and past consultant with ANMED Hospital.
+She encourages continued training and excellence for counselors.
 Other memberships include AMHCA National Chapter and Gottman Referral Network.

 Dr. Threadgill has worked at many facilities such as Clemson University Counseling and Psychological Services, Webster University, Colorado Springs Mental Health Center, Penrose Hospital of Colorado Springs, and Minnesota Muscular Dystrophy Association.
 She has provided consulting services to companies such as Duke Energy, Digital; Hewlett Packard, Colorado Springs Neurological Associates, Spring Brook Psychiatric, the U.S. Forest Services, Clemson University, and R3 Continuum.